aa-programmer/Minix/README.md

 # Minix
-Minix is a Programming Language Made by Me, its FREE and OPEN-SOURCE, The Interpeter is Made in Python, Minix is Basically just Python + Lua + GDScript, yes I Chose the 3 easiet Languages that our out there.
+Minix is a Programming Language Made by Me, its FREE and OPEN-SOURCE, The Interpeter is Made in Python, Minix is Basically just Python + Lua + GDScript, yes I Chose the 3 easiet Languages that our out there, And the Minix Extention is .mx

 Also Im Working on a Ubuntu/Debian Version Cause for now its only for Windows,